If you follow the fitness industry, you’ve probably heard of the benefits of HIIT (or High Intensity Interval Training).

 - It significantly improves your cardiovascular fitness.
 The International Journal of Obesity Study also found that HIIT participants improved their VO2 max (aerobic power) by up to 23%

 - It balances your hormones!
-Research shows that high intensity exercise boosts Human Growth Hormone (HGH), which is a powerful anti-aging hormone that helps us maintain lean muscle mass (think revved up metabolism!)
+Research shows that high intensity exercise boosts Human Growth Hormone (HGH).
+This is a powerful anti-aging hormone that helps us maintain lean muscle mass (think revved up metabolism!)
 AND bone density, which reduces risk of osteoporosis.

 - It’s easy to fit into a busy lifestyle since it doesn’t take a lot of time.

 - They’re portable.
 You can get an effective HIIT workout using minimal or no equipment whatsoever.
 This makes it great for staying in shape while you’re on the road.

 How often should you do HIIT workouts to achieve these results?